deutranium/WhatsApp-desktop-app/README.md

 Please ensure you have Chrome installed

-**To install Chrome:** Go to [the official website](https://www.google.com/chrome/) and download the installation file from there.
+**To install Chrome:** Go to [the official website](https://www.google.com/chrome/) and download the installation file and follow the instructions there.

-P.S.: Apart from Chrome, one more package known as `wmctrl` would be installed in your machine which is required for the functioning of these scripts.
-You can read more about it [here](https://www.freedesktop.org/wiki/Software/wmctrl/) or using the command `man wmctrl` in your terminal.
+*P.S.
+A package known as `wmctrl` would be installed in your machine when you follow the commands mentioned below.
+This would be required for the functioning of the necessary scripts.
+You can read more about it [here](https://www.freedesktop.org/wiki/Software/wmctrl/) or using the command `man wmctrl` in your terminal.*

 ## Create the application